 Companies spend a lot of money these days creating killer content for Facebook, Twitter, Instagram and the various other social media platforms out there.
 Whatever business you're in, reaching your customers, clients and readers relies a huge amount on the ubiquity of social media sites.

 But there's no point spending time and resources on fantastic Facebook posts and tremendous tweets if you then don't know how to effectively monitor their impact and influence.
 Counting how many followers you have only tells part of the story.

-Getting the most out of your chosen social media platforms is as essential to your business as finding the right CRM system.
+Getting the most out of your chosen social media platforms is going to be an integral part of your content marketing, as part of your overall online marketing strategy.
 That's why we've picked out five really useful social media analytics tools that will help you understand which of your posts are working, and which get a thumbs down.